Safest Teeth Whiteners

 In this article

-Clear aligners are a nearly invisible and removable alternative to traditional metal braces.
-They are an excellent option for adults who want to straighten their teeth discreetly and comfortably.
+Clear aligners are a nearly invisible and removable alternative to traditional braces.
+They’re an excellent option for adults who want to straighten their teeth discreetly and comfortably.

 Aligners aren’t typically recommended for children (except Invisalign).
 But some teens with minor to moderate bite issues may benefit from these orthodontic devices.